How to Use a Limiter to Boost Voice Recording Levels in DaVinci Resolve

 Limiters and Compression

-Limiters are an often-misunderstood tool that is easily confused with a compressor.
-While similar, they different results.
+Limiters are an often-misunderstood tool that is easily with a compressor.
+While similar, they achieve different results.
 If you would like to know more about the on limiters, compression, the differences between them and how they work, check out this article: A Beginner’s Introduction to Limiters.
-We also cover compression in our tutorial about how to sweeten spoken-word audio in Fairlight.
+We also compression in our tutorial about how to sweeten spoken-word audio in Fairlight.

 How to Use a Limiter in Fairlight